A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Setting and basics

-\paragraph{PAC-Bayesian Bound.} This paper leverages on PAC-Bayes bounds that stand in the PAC framework but borrow inspiration from the Bayesian probabilistic view that deals with randomness and uncertainty in machine learning~\citep{McAllester1998}.
-That being said, considering the set $\Mcal(\Hcal)$ of probability measures on $\Hcal$, a PAC-Bayesian generalization bound is a bound in expectation over the hypothesis set $\Hcal$ and involves a {\it prior} distribution $\P\!\in\!\Mcal(\Hcal)$ on $\Hcal$ and a {\it posterior} distribution $\Q\!\in\!\Mcal(\Hcal)$ on $\Hcal$ learned from $\Scal$.
-The form of such a bound is
+This paper leverages PAC-Bayesian bounds that stand in the PAC framework but borrows inspiration from the Bayesian probabilistic view that deals with randomness and uncertainty in machine learning~\citep{McAllester1998}.
+In the PAC-Bayesian setting, we consider a {\it prior} distribution \mbox{$\P\!\in\!\Mcal^{*}(\Hcal)\subseteq\Mcal(\Hcal)$} on $\Hcal$, with $\Mcal^{*}(\Hcal)$ the set of strictly positive probability densities.
+This distribution encodes an \textit{a priori} belief on $\Hcal$ before observing the learning sample~$\Scal$.
+Then, given $\Scal$ and the prior $\P$, we learn a {\it posterior} distribution \mbox{$\Q\!\in\!\Mcal(\Hcal)$}.
+In this case, the bounds take the form:

-We recall below the classical PAC-Bayesian theorem in a slightly different form from the usual one: From Theorem~\ref{theorem:general-classic}, $\phi(h,\!\Scal){=}\exp(\phi(h,\!\Scal))$ gives the usual form of the bounds.
+A key notion is that the function $\varepsilon()$ upper-bounds a {\it $\Q$-weighted expectation} over the risks of all classifiers in $\Hcal$.
+Hence, it upper-bounds the risk of a {\it randomized classifier}.\footnote{The risk of the randomized classifier $\EE_{{h\sim\Q}}\Risk_{\Dcal}(h)$ is sometimes referred to as the Gibbs risk in the PAC-Bayes literature.} Such a randomized classifier can be described as follows: to predict the label of an input $\xbf\in\Xcal$, {\it (i)}~a hypothesis $h\in\Hcal$ is sampled from~$\Q$ and {\it (ii)}~the classifier predicts the label given by $h(\xbf)$.

+{}We recall below the classical PAC-Bayesian bounds in a general form as proposed by \citet{GermainLacasseLavioletteMarchand2009,BeginGermainLavioletteRoy2016}.
+The idea is to express the bound in terms of a generic function $\phi\!:\! \Hcal{\times}\Zcal^{m}{\rightarrow} \Rpe$ that is meant to capture the the deviation between the true and the empirical risks, instead of deriving a theorem by settling on a specific measure of deviation such as $\vert \Risk_{\Dcal}(h){-}\Risk_{\Scal}(h)\vert$.
+Note that, Theorem~\ref{theorem:general-classic} is expressed in a slightly different form than the original ones; we prove Theorem~\ref{theorem:general-classic} in Appendix~\ref{ap:proof-classic} for the sake of completeness.